 Let’s start by agreeing that we haven’t met a single person who is not delighted by surprises.
 Moreover, receiving special treatment from the software we use, nothing beats that!
-There are a thousand cumstoer onboarding metrics and almost all of them talk the least about the final and most crucial step: Delighting your customer to confirm retention.
+There are a thousand customer onboarding metrics and almost all of them talk the least about the final and most crucial step: Deligh SaaS customer to confirm retention.
 As discussed in detail in our ‘customer churn’ blog, it costs six to seven times more to onboard a customer than retain one in the SaaS industry.
 Ours is a growing industry with a ton of competition, with companies looking out to poach customers in the blink of an eye.
 And customers are ready to switch to your competition at the first experience of dissatisfaction.
-A delighted customer is just another user who is padded with our safety net of loyalty.
+A delighted saas customer is just another user who is padded with our safety net of loyalty.
 So how do you keep a customer loyal and delighted?

 1. Build a genuine relationship

 “Communication is the key” is a widely used phrase but seldom put to good use in our SaaS industry.
 No, we do not just refer to customer feedback after which an automatic mail is sent to the customer that their thoughts have been acknowledged.
 We refer to showing up at their doorstep with a surprise gift when they least expect it.
 A new subscriber to your platform is slowly moving towards full engagement, all they need is a little push to confirm that it is in the right direction.
 Or, a customer has been religiously using your platform for the last year but is a little resistant to upselling.
 A basket of goodies with your company logo might just do the trick.
 Customers today want to be valued, and nothing says ‘valued’ like personalized gifts (especially when they are least expecting it).
 Moreover, instead of using this as a one-time technique, keep dropping subtle reminders at frequent intervals so that the client knows that full engagement is a roadmap to not just satisfaction, but being valued.